longph1989/Socrates/README.md

 ## Contact:

-- You may use github system to raise new issues or suggestions.
+- You may use GitHub system to raise new issues or suggestions.
 - For collaborations, you may reach us via email addresses.